monome/docs/docs/norns/update/index.md

 ## procedure

 - download newest update file from [monome/norns](https://github.com/monome/norns/releases). it will have a filename like `norns180603.tgz` where `180603` is the date/version.
-- copy this file to a FAT-formatted USB thumbdrive.
+- copy this file to the root folder of a FAT-formatted USB thumbdrive.
 - insert the thumbdrive into norns and boot up.
 - in the menu, go to `SYSTEM > UPDATE`.
 - the file is now being copied and prepared.